-Occupancy rate in a call centre is a percentage which shows how much of the working time the call agents spend actually working.
+The occupancy rate in a call centre is a percentage that shows how much of the working time the call agents spend actually working.
 Each call centre has its own targets, but an occupancy rate of between 70% and 80% would not be unusual.

 CSAT stands for Customer Satisfaction, and in a call centre is one of the key performance indicators for the quality of the service provided.

 19. What Is a Service Level in a Call Centre?

 Service level is the percentage of the incoming calls that a call centre answers in a given period.
 The problem is there is no standard definition of what constitutes a missed call.
 Some call centers classify missed calls as missed opportunities; others will treat them as abandoned if the call hangs up within a specified time-frame.

 20. What Does ACD Stand for in a Call Centre?

 ACD is an acronym for Automatic Call Distributor, and it is a tool which disperses the incoming calls to a specific group of staff members that have the skills needed to meet the customer’s needs.

 Evaluation is the process of assessing a completed task, as objectively as possible.
 The purpose of evaluations is to identify specific call handling skills that need improving and enable strategic decisions for improving the service delivered in the future.
 An evaluation system facilitates this.

 AHT stands short for Average (call) Handling Time and refers to the average amount of time it takes for the agents to deal with a call.
 It is a measurement of the efficiency of the service offered, and call centers strive to achieve the lowest AHT possible.